 Editor's Note: It will be aligned with SA2 (once it is specified in 3GPP TS 23.503) the name of the Policy Control Request trigger to indicate the provisioning of a UE Policy Container and whether it needs to be provisioned or the NF service consumer always reports it to the PCF.

+If "FFS" feature is supported, the NF service consumer notifies the PCF when the existing S-NSSAI for the PDU Session has been replaced.
+The NF service consumer shall include the updated S-NSSAI within the "sliceInfo" attribute and the "SNSSAI_REPLACEMENT" PCRT within the "repPolicyCtrlReqTriggers" attribute.